download

 Does the puncture have anything to do with overtaking?

-"It takes time to know.
+"It takes time to know it.
 The same thing happened to me on Saturday during free practice.
 It's unusual: at Michelin it had already happened, not to us".

 Is it exaggerated to speak of a Ferrari crisis?